RommelLayco/DevCoord-BackEnd-p4/README.md

 Ensure that devcoord is connected to a database

-Open the tycho project.
+Open the tycho project in eclipse..

-Run as Eclipse application, if not available run by following these steps"
+Run as Eclipse application, by clicking the green play button.
+If run as a new eclipe application is not shown in the play button follow these steps.

 	open the file: DevCoord-Backend-\tycho\bundles\nz.ac.auckland.devcoord.plugin\src\nz\ac\auckland\devcoord\views\DevCoord.java in eclipse